MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 [picture]

 Then all that's left is to put the power switch in its holder, and secure the back half of the shell on.

-[picture]
+Well, and center the image.
+It's going to be offset a bit.
+That's where the Q5 kit's OSD functionality comes into play.
+Open the menu by pressing Select, A, and B at the same time.
+Navigate up and down in the menu with A and B respectively, and hold select and press A to select the screen offset options (select+A again confirms your change, select+B backs out of it).
+Adjust the Y (and maybe X) coordinates so that the image is centered, for my build this was about [coordinates].

+[picture before and after offset]

+Now, the MGBC is complete!

 ## Auxilliary Controls
 ### Q5 XL IPS Backlight with OSD